TosbackCgusBridge-Bot/CGUs-versions/Sparkpeople/Privacy Policy.md

 Read More

-*   Why the scale isn't a good indicator of health.
-*   Need Ideas for working out at home
+*   "New to me" foods
 *   What's your "go to" type of workout?
-*   Relationships and a Healthy Lifestyle
+*   Healthy Halloween snacks
-*   Please share your favorite "pumpkin" recipes!
+*   Mindful baking?
+*   Specific Tips to get through the Weekend

 View Demo **Lying Triceps Lifts**
 Tone your triceps without the weights?
-After enough reps of these, we'll turn you into a believer! **Parmesan Chicken with Tomato-Basil Salad (Chef Meg's Makeover)**
+After enough reps of these, we'll turn you into a believer! **Chef Meg's Pumpkin Smoothie**
 Submitted By: **CHEF\_MEG**

-While Chicken Parmesan is traditionally fried, this lighter version is delightful atop a hearty green salad.
+Think outside the pie!
+This pumpkin smoothie is a sweet and healthy treat that kids will love.
 Full Recipe

 Search Over 200k Healthy Recipes:  Search Get deals by email Get a personalized diet and fitness plan, great newsletters, post to our message boards, and even your own personal SparkPage!